menu

 Also of interest is that New Hyde Park has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small village, New Hyde Park has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In New Hyde Park, a lot of people use the train to get to work every day though New Hyde Park is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in New Hyde Park is English.
 Other important languages spoken here include Spanish and Other Asian languages.